Thinking about listing your home for sale? Great! Here are three important things you need to take a look at before you get going.

-If you are moving to another community or town, please make sure that you are still in town until at least your completion date.
+Please make sure that you stay in town until your completion date.

 If you have to leave town early, we will need to send documents to you for signature, and that will mean additional time and costs for meeting with a notary in that other location.

-If you are leaving the country, remember that we will be issuing you a cheque for your sales proceeds in Canadian funds – you will still need to deposit those funds into a Canadian account, so don’t close out all of your accounts until you have processed those funds.
+We will issue you a cheque for your sales proceeds in Canadian funds.
+If you are moving out of Canada, you will still need to deposit your money into a Canadian account.
+Don’t close out all of your accounts until you have processed those funds.

 If you are selling your home, have us or your Realtor pull a copy of your title before you list it for sale, so we can discuss these issues with you.

 Talk to your accountant about which kinds of taxes you might have to deal with.